Welcome to This Itch of Writing…

 The philosophy of The Itch - such as there is one! - is that there is no one kind of good writing, there is no one way to write well, and there there are as many reason for taking your writing seriously (at least some of the time) as there are writers.

-Whether it’s about process, product or punctuation, the Itch doesn’t like Don’ts - not least because as soon as someone tells me a Don’t I can always think of a situation in which it could be the ideal Do.
+Whether it’s about process, product or punctuation, the Itch doesn’t like Don’ts - not least because as soon as someone tells me a Don’t I can always think of a situation in which it could be the perfect Do.
 Creative work is too multifarious, too contingent, just plain too messy, for any single way of doing things to be enough.

 My job is to help you explore those tools and guidelines, and discover ways to chose the best for you to use, on this project.
 On another day, with another project, you might choose to take a completely different approach - and I’d like to think that the Itch would have some ideas to help on that later day too.